finos/FDC3/docs/context/ref/SearchCriteria.md

 ---
 # `SearchCriteria`

-A context type representing a search criteria that can be used to filter and display messages from a chat.
+A context type that represents a simple search criterion, based on a list of other context objects, that can be used to search or filter content in an application (such as messages in a chat app).

 ## Type